mongodb/mongo-c-driver/doc/mongoc_read_concern_append.rst

 Returns
 -------

-Returns true on success, and false otherwise.
+Returns true on success.
+If any arguments are invalid, returns false and logs an error.

 Example
 -------